macsleep/gamepad/Readme.md

 * clone or download the firmware
 * edit the Makefile and change the LUFA_PATH to where ever you installed LUFA
 * make sure the avr-gcc and teensy_loader_cli are in your path
-* execute "make" to build the HEX file
+* execute `make` to build the HEX file
 * press and release the tiny Teensy pushbutton to activate the HalfKey bootloader
-* execute "make teensy" to download the HEX file to the attached Teensy
+* execute `make teensy` to download the HEX file to the attached Teensy

 If you don't want to build the software yourself just download the Gamepad.hex.save file and load it to the Teensy 2.0 using: `teensy_loader_cli --mcu=atmega32u4 -w -v Gamepad.hex.save`